Buffalo Sabres: New owners and return to the Final

-The next year was a disappointing season.
-The team struggled in the regular season, due to injuries to Hasek as well as other tired and discouraged players.
-Doug Gilmour was acquired from the Chicago Blackhawks at the trade deadline and sparked the Sabres to a playoff berth.
-However, Gilmour was stricken by stomach flu during the postseason, and even Hasek's return could not prevent a first-round playoff series loss to the Philadelphia Flyers.
-Like the previous season, there would be an officiating controversy.
-In Game 2, Flyers left wing John LeClair put the puck in the net through a hole in the mesh.
+In the 1999–2000, Doug Gilmour was acquired from the Chicago Blackhawks at the trade deadline.
+Hasek was also sidelined for three months due to a torn groin, but returned with two months left in the regular season.
+Gilmour on the other hand was stricken by stomach flu just before the postseason.
+The Sabres finished as the eighth seed in the Eastern Conference, clinching a playoff spot on the final day of the regular season with a 1–1 tie against the Capitals.
+Like the previous playoffs season, there would be an officiating controversy.
+In game two, Flyers left wing John LeClair put the puck in the net through a hole in the mesh.
 While replays appeared to show the puck entering through the "side" of the net, the goal was allowed to stand.
 The Flyers would win the game 2–1 and go on to win the series four games to one.

-Captain Michael Peca sat out 2000–01 due to a contract dispute, and was later traded to the New York Islanders in June 2001 in exchange for Tim Connolly and Taylor Pyatt.
-Even so, the Sabres still defeated Philadelphia in six games in the first round of the playoffs (with a resounding 8–0 victory in the series-winning game).
-In the second round, they faced the underdog Pittsburgh Penguins, led by rejuvenated superstar Mario Lemieux and captain Jaromir Jagr, who had won his fifth Art Ross Trophy that season, losing on a seventh-game overtime goal scored by defenseman Darius Kasparaitis.
-After lengthy and failed negotiations with their star goaltender, the Sabres traded Hasek to the Detroit Red Wings in the summer of 2001, bringing a five-year era of playoff success to a close.
-Without Hasek and Peca, the Sabres missed the 2002 playoffs.
+Captain Michael Peca sat out the 2000–01 season due to a contract dispute, and was later traded to the New York Islanders in June 2001 for Tim Connolly and Taylor Pyatt.
+Even so, the Sabres still defeated Philadelphia in six games during the first round of the playoffs, winning 8–0 in the final game.
+In the second round, they faced the Pittsburgh Penguins but lost via a seventh-game overtime goal scored by defenseman Darius Kasparaitis.
+After lengthy and failed negotiations with their star goaltender, the Sabres traded Hasek to the Detroit Red Wings in the summer of 2001, closing out his career with Buffalo.